 Before you go head first into converting your desktop Google Ads spending into a mobile market, consider the following tips so your transition is a successful one:

 The most popular method of PPC clicks are linked straight to a web page.
 But don’t forget about the often highly effective click-to-call technique either.
 Depending on your business focus, click-to-call actions can yield far more positive results, and can often help you save on robust mobile sites.
 For example, if you don’t yet have a mobile-friendly website, there’s no excuse not to enter into the mobile PPC game with a click-to-call campaign.

 2) Utilize the “Site Links” Feature

-“Site links” are an add-on for PPC ads that enable marketers to include different links to their websites, placed below the standard ad copy.
+“Site links” are an add-on for Google Ads that enable marketers to include different links to their websites, placed below the standard ad copy.
 This means you can link to your homepage or key landing page in the main headline, but promote other category or product pages in the lines below.
 This allows you to present more details about your brand and offering, and diversify the calls to action here as well.
 This is a great place to list promotions, special deals, or key features of what you’re offering.
 Let these links answer core questions you perceive your demographic will have about your company, saving them the effort of clicking through to your site for more info.

 3) Measure the Mobile Reach in Your Industry

 Mobile may be sweeping the general web audience, but it might not be a hot commodity in your niche.
 Before you spend the time and resources to launch a mobile campaign, weigh the impact of small screens in your industry to guarantee you aren’t wasting time and resources.

 4) Focus on Broad Keyword Matches